EngBaz/Financial-Multi-Agent-Analyst/README.md

 ## Overview

 ### What is AI Financial Analyst Bot?
-The AI Financial Analyst Bot is an intelligent application designed to provide comprehensive financial analysis and insights for any given company.
-It leverages OpenAI's GPT-3.5-turbo model for analysis, yfinance for historical stock data, yahooquery for financial statements, and serper.dev for news retrieval.
+The AI Financial Analyst Bot is an intelligent application designed to provide comprehensive financial analysis and insights for any given cryptocurrency.
+It leverages OpenAI's GPT models for analysis, yfinance for historical cryptocurrency data, and serper for news retrieval.

+Why is it Useful?
+Investing in the stock market often requires hours of research, financial literacy, and keeping up with news.
+This bot automates these tasks by providing a one-stop solution for all your research needs.
+It not only provides raw data but also offers AI-powered insights to make your investment decisions more informed.

 ## Setup

 To setup this project on your local machine, follow the below steps: